purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/covariance.md

 <img src="apple-mean-variance.png" width="450" height="300" alt="apple-mean-variance">

+> Note: For further explanation, I will use Genes X and Genes Y instead of green apple and red apple.
+>

 Since these measurements were taken from the same cells(or the same grocery stores), we can look at them in pairs.
 Here is the graph:

 <img src="pair.png" width="450" height="300" alt="pair">